History of the Academy

 Canon Palmer Catholic School was opened in 1961, thirteen years after his death, welcoming young Catholics into the school by promoting faith as a vehicle for delivering higher academic achievements.
 The opening of the school in January was an exciting and enthusiastic time - thousands of Catholics saw the fulfillment of their hopes as it was the first Roman Catholic secondary school in the area.
 The local Roman Catholics had a school to be proud of, especially considering the opening ceremony was performed by the Rt.
 Rev. George Andrew Beck, Bishop of Salford.
 The event was also attended by many representatives of the Education Committee, Ilford Council and other local associations.
 At a prize giving event in October 1961, the Mayor - Mr. Owen Waters - presented the school with a portrait of Canon Patrick Palmer.

 The first Headmaster of the school was Mr Murphy.
 After staying at the school for seven memorable years, he placed responsibility into the hands of Mr Davis who displayed similar commitment over the period 1968 to 1986, creating the Canon Palmer Home School Association.
 He was followed by Mr O'Donnell until 1992, when Mr Chichon became Headmaster.
 He expressed his desire to be part of Canon Palmer society at first sight, and before his retirement he said 'Now twenty-two years later, I am happy to have followed my instincts of that first impression and I consider it a real honour to have served and led such a fine school'.
 Upon his departure in 2001 Canon Palmer was introduced to Headmaster Mr Maguire, who had an immeasurable impact on the school seeing it transition from Canon Palmer Catholic School to The Palmer Catholic Academy.
-On Mr Maguire’s retirement in September 2015, Mrs Moise-Dixon, our current Headteacher began her leadership.
+On Mr Maguire’s retirement in September 2015, Mrs Moise-Dixon began her leadership.
+The academy now begins a new chapter with Mr Paul Downey beginning his headship from 1st January 2019, who himself is a former student of Canon Palmer Catholic School.

 It is apparent that all head teachers have gained a unique experience during their time here and have lent their energy and vision to its improvement.
 During its relatively short life, the school has seen a vast range of developments.
 When the school first opened, there was a two-form entry of about three hundred children, many of whom had previously attended SS Peter and Paul's Junior school.
 Later this was expanded to a three-form entry with a total of five hundred students.